DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 3.md

 ---
-title: Lesson 3 - Introduction to Flow-NFT Standard
+title: Lesson 3 - The Secret Sauce - NFT Standard
 sidebar_position: 3
 ---

-In this lesson, we'll explore the Flow NFT Standard, a guideline defining events, functions, resources, and other elements necessary for NFT contracts.
-Implementing this standard ensures compatibility of your NFTs with various platforms and services within the Flow ecosystem.
+This lesson dives into the Flow NFT Standard, a set of rules that acts like a blueprint for building digital treasures.

-### **Purpose and Usefulness:**
+But why do we need standards?
+Why not just create NFTs without them?

-1. **Unique Identity:** Transforming resources into NFTs grants them individuality, akin to real-life collectibles.
-Each NFT, such as a Knight, possesses its own distinct identity, similar to providing players in a game with unique avatars.
+Think of them like Legos!
+Just like Legos snap together seamlessly, the Flow NFT Standard ensures all NFTs are built the same way.
+This makes them work smoothly across different games and apps in the Flow world.

-2. **Ownership and Exchange:** NFTs can be owned, bought, and sold, resembling ownership of rare physical collectibles like baseball cards.
-This feature allows for trading among users or safekeeping within personal collections.
+The power of standards brings everyone to understands how NFTs work, allowing them to be used in various places.
+Also NFTs built with the same standard can be easily bought, sold, and transferred between different games or marketplaces.

 ### **Implementation:**